dima13230/bubble-jump/README.md

 # Bubble Jump

-<u>Repository's README is written using English language in order to demonstrate my level of language proficiency.</u>

 Bubble jump is the minimal Doodle Jump clone made in Unity Engine as test task for employment.

 ##### Screenshot: